Pop quiz, who invented the food processor?

 - 2 What the hell is a food processor?

-- 7 Breville Kitchen Wizz Peel & Dice
+- Breville Kitchen Wizz Peel & Dice Food Processor

-You can always check out our quick list below.
-This review has laid out the best so you won’t have to put up with the rest.
+Check our comparison table also.
+This review has laid out the best food processors so you won’t have to put up with the rest.

 But do make sure you keep reading below to get the hot gossip on which food processor reigns supreme.
 Or you can take the risk and purchase without doing the research…